|Birthname||Leonard Norman Cohen|

 During a period of deep depression in the '70s, Cohen began to embrace Zen.
 Turning to a friend who had an aura of calm, he was introduced by the friend to an old Zen teacher.
 He found the spiritual training rigorous.
 For a time, he worked in both worlds, the commercial world of music and the spiritual world of striving, until he finally yielded completely and moved to the Zen Center.

 Cohen stopped recording in 1992 and touring in 1993 when he moved up the mountain.
-With enough time, he is working on an illustrated book of poems and songs for a future album.
-His workroom contains an old computer and a synthesizer, tools for his music and his graphic art.
-He rises at 3:00 AM for morning meditation and to begin preparing the day's menu.
+With enough time, he worked on an illustrated book of poems and songs for a future album.
+His workroom contained an old computer and a synthesizer, tools for his music and his graphic art.
+He rose at 3:00 AM for morning meditation and to begin preparing the day's menu.
 His graceful, confessional songs have been described as "elegant, bittersweet mood music for the dark nights of the soul."
-A tribute album was released by A&M Records on 9/26/1995, "Tower of Song."
+A tribute album was released by A&M Records on 26 September 1995, "Tower of Song."

-For his worldly involvement, Cohen heads down the mountain to visit his daughter in the Wilshire district or his son, Adam, who began making his own mark in the music field in 1998 at the age of 25.
-In July, Adam released his debut album, "Adam Cohen," to critical applause.
+For his worldly involvement, Cohen headed down the mountain to visit his daughter, Lorca (born 1974), in the Wilshire district or his son, Adam (born 1972), who began making his own mark in the music field in 1998 at the age of 25.
+On 28 July 1998, Adam released his debut album, "Adam Cohen," to critical applause.

 - associate relationship with Hancock, Herbie (born 12 April 1940)